-Assets

-- The Federal Fund cash and cash equivalents decreased \$7.7 million or 15% in fiscal year 2016-2017 as a result of a cash outflow of \$7.9 million from operations. - Total assets increased \$14.0 million as a result of increased receivables from U.S. Department of Education in the amount of \$22.5 million and the decrease in cash and cash equivalents of \$7.7 million. - Noncurrent assets decreased \$0.6 million as a result of decreased default aversion fee revenue and estimated future returns.
+2018 2017 Assets Assets Cash and cash equivalents increased \$19.1 million in 2017-2018 as a result of \$9.2 million in net income from operations and a reduction in the federal reinsurance receivable of \$9.6 million. • The Federal Fund cash and cash equivalents decreased \$7.7 million or 15% in fiscal 2016-2017 as a result of a cash outflow of \$7.9 million from operations. • Noncurrent assets decreased \$0.1 million as a result of decreased default aversion fee revenue and estimated future returns. • Total assets increased \$14.0 million as a result of increased receivable from U.S. Department of Education in the amount of \$22.5 million and a decrease in cash and cash equivalents of Liabilities \$7.7 million.
+HESC current liabilities for the fiscal year Liabilities 2017-2018 represent amounts due to Operating Fund for default collections and aversion fees.
+HESC liabilities represent amounts due to the Operating Fund for default collections and aversion fees which increased over the prior year but Net Position remained under \$1.0 million in 2016-2017. • Net position increased \$9.2 million or 14% in Net Position 2017-2018 as a result of higher reinsurance reimbursement rates on default purchases. • Net position increased \$14.1 million or 26% in 2016-2017 as a result of a decrease in default purchases from lenders and an increase in default loan collections to ED.

-Liabilities

-HESC current liabilities for the fiscal year 2016-2017 represent amounts due to Operating Fund for default collections and aversion fees.

-Net Position

-Net position increased \$14.1 million or 26% in 2016-2017 as a result of a decrease in default purchases from lenders of and an increase in default loan collections to ED.